WizTheEngineer/droid-messenger/README.md

 Whats up everyone!

-I wanted to learn how to take advantage of real time events using Parse so here is a little project I put together.
+I wanted to learn how to take advantage of real time events using Parse so here is an Android instant messenger I put together uses Parse and Pubnub.
 A Parse and Pubnub account will be needed for this.
 If you are unfamiliar with the two services here are the respective URL's.

 Pubnub: http://pubnub.com
 Parse: http://parse.com